Corbinj22/frontend-module-0-capstone/day_1/day1-excercises.md

-1.On a website, what is the purpose of HTML code?
+1.On a website, what is the purpose of HTML code? <br />
   1a.
 The purpose of HTML is to allow developers to using a computer(s) languages in order to create an interactive webpage that allows user to access information.

 2.What is the difference between an element and a tag?